the-vindex/electronics-c6-solder-test/README.md

 1. Connect hardware (button on IO0, LED to GND)
 2. Upload firmware and open serial monitor
+3. **Press any key** in serial monitor to start the test
-3. Follow prompts:
+4. Follow prompts:
    - **Phase 1**: Firmware automatically checks for shorts (to GND and between pins)
    - **Phase 2**: For each GPIO pin:
      - Plug LED's free leg into the pin
      - Press button to start blinking
+     - Release button - LED starts blinking
-     - Verify LED blinks
+     - Verify LED blinks brightly
-     - Press button to advance to next pin
+     - Press button again to advance to next pin
    - **Final test**: Move button to IO1, connect LED to IO0, test IO0

 ## What It Tests